jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

 (5) Any fee or amount payable to the Board or the chief executive is recoverable by the Board or the chief executive in any court of competent jurisdiction as a debt due to the Board or the chief executive.

 ### 74 Prosecution of offences
-(1) An information in respect of an offence against this Act must be laid by the chief executive or a person authorised by the chief executive (the authorised person).
+(1) Proceedings in respect of an offence against this Act must be commenced by the chief executive or a person authorised by the chief executive (the authorised person).
-(2) Before an information in respect of an offence against this Act is laid against a person, the chief executive or the authorised person must lay the facts of the case, so far as the chief executive or the authorised person is acquainted with them, before a Crown Solicitor.
+(2) Before a charging document in respect of an offence against this Act is filed against a person, the chief executive or the authorised person must lay the facts of the case, so far as the chief executive or the authorised person is acquainted with them, before a Crown Solicitor.
-(3) The chief executive or the authorised person may lay an information against a person only if a Crown Solicitor certifies that there are reasonable grounds for a prosecution.
+(3) The chief executive or the authorised person may file a charging document against a person only if a Crown Solicitor certifies that there are reasonable grounds for a prosecution.
 (4) No action may be taken against the chief executive or the authorised person for malicious prosecution in relation to a prosecution under this Act if a Crown Solicitor certified that there were reasonable grounds for bringing the prosecution.

 ### 75 No obligation on Board or chief executive or any other person to supervise